Dracula simia

-Dracula simia, called also monkey orchid or the monkey-like Dracula, is an epiphytic orchid originally described in the genus Masdevallia, but later moved to the genus Dracula.
-The arrangement of column, petals and lip strongly resembles a monkey's face.
+Dracula simia, known also as the monkey-like Dracula, is an epiphytic orchid originally described as part of the genus Masdevallia, but later reclassified as part of genus Dracula.
+The arrangement of column, petals and lip resembles a monkey's face.
 The plant blooms at any season with several flowers on the inflorescence that open successively.
 Flowers are fragrant with the scent of a ripe orange.
+The monkey orchid is native to the cloud forests of Ecuador, Peru, and Colombia.
+Although it was first documented in Ecuador, its natural habitat extends across these three countries.
+Currently, this orchid is in danger of extinction due to habitat destruction and over-collection.